Canisius at a Glance

 Accounting Graduates No. 1 in New York

-Canisius College alumni ranked first, overall, in New York State on the 2013 CPA exam cycle, with a 71 percent pass rate, in the category of large programs.
+Canisius College alumni consistently rank in the top tier on the New York State CPA exam.
+In 2013, Canisius ranked first (1st), overall, on the CPA exam cycle, with a 71 percent pass rate, in the category of large programs.

 Graduate School Acceptance Rate for Law School

-Nine of ten Canisius students who apply to law schools are accepted.
+Over the past five years, 86% of Canisius students who applied to law school were accepted.

 Graduate School Acceptance Rate for Medical School